nobleexperiment/nobleexperiment.github.io/_posts/2016-06-20-Wilmington-Shopping.markdown

 ---
 **by Al Porotesano**

-Every Thursday of the week, A block of L Street at the intersection of Avalon and L Street is closed for the (http://www.yelp.com/biz/wilmington-farmers-market-wilmington)[Wilmington Farmers Market].
-On Sundays, (http://www.yelp.com/biz/los-angeles-harbor-college-swap-meet-wilmington)[The Wilmington Swap Meet] is held weekly at the Los Angeles Harbor Community College parking lots.
+Every Thursday of the week, A block of L Street at the intersection of Avalon and L Street is closed for the [Wilmington Farmers Market](http://www.yelp.com/biz/wilmington-farmers-market-wilmington).
+On Sundays, [The Wilmington Swap Meet](http://www.yelp.com/biz/los-angeles-harbor-college-swap-meet-wilmington) is held weekly at the Los Angeles Harbor Community College parking lots.
 They're both good deals for an unemployed penny pincing survivor like myself and the closest to good organic foods without going to some yuppie establishment like Whole Foods or Bristol Farms.

 ## The Wilmington Farmers Market